 Dr. Robin Saraswati Markus is a holistic Chinese medicine gynecologist whose yoga practice began in 1998 in Southern California studying primarily within the Ashtanga yoga system with Tim Miller.
 She fell in love with yoga at first sun salutation when the poses started speaking to her through the energetic language of acupuncture.
 She completed her first teacher training with him in 2003, and soon after began integrating yoga with Chinese medicine in her medical practice.

-She is the founder of Nourishing Life (nourishinglife.com) Center for Integrative Medicine for Women, that weaves together Traditional Chinese medicine, Western medicine and Yoga into one healing cord.
-Her medical practice is in Asheville, she consults with patients over Skype and offers her teachings of Chinese medicine and yoga for women in weekly classes at Asheville Yoga Center’s Donation studio, through articles, DVD’s and workshops in the US and Abroad.
+She is the founder of the Nourishing Life Center for Integrative Medicine for Women, which weaves together Traditional Chinese medicine, Western medicine and Yoga into one healing cord.
+Her medical practice is in Asheville, she consults with patients over Skype and offers her teachings of Chinese medicine and yoga for women in weekly classes at Asheville Yoga Center’s Donation studio, through articles, DVDs and workshops in the US and Abroad.

 Tanya Neplioueva RYT-200, Tanya is passionate about sharing yoga as a deeply expansive and therapeutic way of life.
 Her vibrant classes offer an eclectic blend of her background in Ashtanga, Vinyasa Flow, Anusara, Yin Yoga, and bodywork, allowing each student a tailored practice with extensive hands-on assists.
 Her teaching style seamlessly weaves pranayama, meditation, and intention practices with asana for a refreshingly dynamic and integrative experience.
 Tanya is a graduate of Asheville Yoga Center’s 230-hour Teacher Training, Samadhi Shala’s 200-hour Ashtanga Vinyasa Teacher Training, and of the 675-hour program at the Asheville School of Massage and Yoga.

-Timothy Burgin Timothy’s greatest love is sharing the teachings and practices of yoga to others.
+Timothy Burgin’s greatest love is sharing the teachings and practices of yoga with others.
 Trained and certified in the Kripalu and Prankriya